Concow, California: Geography

-According to the United States Census Bureau, the CDP has a total area of 28 sqmi, of which, 27 sqmi of it is land and 0.4 sqmi of it (1.4%) is water.
+According to the United States Census Bureau, the CDP has a total area of 28 sqmi, of which 27 sqmi is land and 0.4 sqmi (1.4%) is water.

 For unknown reasons the community's name was absent from the US Geological Survey files until 1990.
 Other nearby communities are The Pines (USGS feature ID 268203), and Deadwood (USGS feature ID 1655957).

-The community is located off State Route 70 north of Cherokee.
+The community is located off State Route 70, north of Cherokee.
 The infrastructure is minimal.
 There is Concow Elementary School, Concow Dam and Reservoir, and the primary paved access route - Concow Road.

 Demographics

-The first census of the Concow region was in 1990.
+Concow first appeared as a census-designated place in the 1990 United States census.
 At first contact with native peoples in Concow the population was over 1,000, however, it was noted that the population had been higher and the people were sick with cholera.
 The 1850 and 1860 populations are largely the Concow people which declined due to massacre and deportation.